atlassian/data-center-helm-charts/src/main/logging/README.md

      --approve
 ```
 Then create an IAM policy to limit the permissions to connect to the elasticsearch cluster, but before this we need to set the following environment variables:
+* KUBE_NAMESPACE : The namespace for kubernetes cluster
 * ES_DOMAIN_NAME : Elasticsearch domain name
 * ES_VERSION : Elasticsearch version
 * ES_USER : Elasticsearch username